photo/frontend/documentation/api/PostPhotoUpload.markdown

 <a name="parameters"></a>
 ### Parameters

+(Due to a [bug in PHP's PECL OAuth extension](https://github.com/openphoto/frontend/issues/289) all parameters except for the photo must be passed urlencoded in the query string.
+This only applies for multipart and not application/x-www-form-urlencoded requests).

 1.  photo (required), The photo to be uploaded.
     * This can be the binary photo in multipart/formdata
     * This can be the base64 encoded value of the photo in application/x-www-form-urlencoded